Updated: Jan 26

-What Is Business Performance?
-Business performance is management and analytic processes that allow you as the business order to achieve your defined goals.
-So with that said, to improve your business performance you, you have to an overall business strategy with defined goals developed for your business.
+Business performance is management and analytic processes that allow you to achieve your defined goals as a business owner.
+So with that said, to improve your business performance, you have an overall business strategy with defined goals developed for your business.

 How a business performs is usually reflected in its overall financials.
-A well-performing business will operate well across all areas, have a defined overall business strategy and direction defined, will have documented processes and procedures, and will follow best practices in each area of their business.
+A well-performing business will operate well across all areas, have a defined overall business strategy and direction, have documented processes and procedures, and follow best practices.
 They also will measure and track their performance, whether that is their financials, sales forecasts, return on their marketing efforts, or customer retention.
 Some businesses make money despite themselves, but this will only happen over a short period, as a poorly operated business will eventually affect their financial performance.

 It is fine when you are a Soho business as you are doing everything, but the minute you have one employee or have someone besides yourself performing work, it is at that time you need to have defined and documented processes and procedures.
 Whether that is a credit and payment process within finance, an employee handbook in human resources, or a sales process to follow, all will help you manage your business.
 If there are no processes and procedures within a company, chaos starts to take over.